All of the above are names being used for the same ultra-rare craniofacial overgrowth syndrome.

 Growth factor (i.e. insulin) activities PI3K, which will further activate AKT, which will in turn activate mTOR. mTOR influences diverse transcription factors that finally leads to the expression of the gene products (growth, angiogenesis, proliferation).

 Included in the illustration are the above mentioned inhibitors and where they target in the pathway.

 PIK3CA is an oncogene (a gene that has the potential to cause cancer) that plays an important role in tumor progression, but it does NOT seem that FIL patients are more prone to cancer.
 There is however a need for collection of data and research about the risk.
-In one article there were 4 out of 122 patients with the PROS condition CLOVES who had been diagnosed with Wilms’ tumor (also known as nephroblastoma - a rare kidney cancer).
+In one article 4 out of 122 patients with the PROS condition CLOVES had been diagnosed with Wilms’ tumor (also known as nephroblastoma - a rare kidney cancer).
 On the basis of this article quarterly abdominal scans up till the age of 8 (when the risk reduces) has been recommended.
 No FIL patients have been reported to have had Wilms’ tumor.

-Gain of function mutations in the PIK3CA gene can cause a wide range of rare malformation and overgrowth diseases.
-These diseases have been gathered under the collective term PIK3CA Related Overgrowth Spectrum (PROS).
+Gain of function mutations in the PIK3CA gene can cause a wide range of rare malformation and overgrowth disorders.
+These conditions have been gathered under the collective umbrella term PIK3CA Related Overgrowth Spectrum (PROS).
 Some may have phenotypic features that clearly falls into one of the entities, but for others clinical delineation can be difficult as features can be overlapping.
 This leaves some to only receive a diagosis of PROS, sometimes called PIK3CA Related Overgrowth Syndrome.

 Copyright © 2020 WonderFIL smiles.
 All rights reserved.
 WonderFIL smiles is a registered non-profit organization.